gn0mesort/megatech-vulkan-dispatch-tools/README.md

 # Megatech Vulkan Dispatch Tools

-This repository contains tools for my [Megatech Vulkan Dispatch](https://github.com/gn0mesort/megatech-vulkan-dispatch) library.
+This repository contains tools for my [Megatech-Vulkan Dispatch](https://github.com/gn0mesort/megatech-vulkan-dispatch) library.
 Currently, those tools are a support library and a generator script both written in Python 3.
 This project is similar to, but distinct from, the generator tools provided with my previous project [VKFL](https://github.com/gn0mesort/vkfl).